lawslefthand/lawslefthand/README.md

 Welcome to my GitHub profile.
 Here you'll find a collection of my projects, contributions, and interests.
 Feel free to explore and reach out if you have any questions or collaboration ideas!

 ---
+## Slow is smooth and smooth is fast.

 #### 🚀 About Me
 - 💻 A low-level embedded developer.